cybertrol-engineering/CE.Docker.guacamole-compose/README.md

 sudo python3.9 -m pip install guacamole-compose
 ```

+If you get the following error:

+ERROR: Cannot uninstall 'PyYAML'.
+It is a distutils installed project and thus we cannot accurately determine which files belong to it which would lead to only a partial uninstall.
+Run this command before installing guacamole-compose

+sudo python3.9 -m pip install --upgrade pyyaml --ignore-installed

 Note: sudo is needed in the above command only if docker requires sudo privileges to be ran.
 This is the case by default when running docker.

 ## Usage